77-777/Windows---Config-Deployment/config/my-config.md

 * Disable Windows Features and Services [in Uninstall; like Ms Edge]
 * Disable Automatic Updates
 * Disable Windows Defender
-* Apply a firewall whitelist
 * Disable Telemetry
-* Disable Harware Controls for Edge and Other
 * Disable other features [copilot, onedrive, etc [cortana is gone]]
 * Disable search indexer
 * Disable animations.